Q: How many scores are required?

 All EAF officers and Team Leaders are volunteers and are supported through the English Regions to select and lead archers in the various events where Team England competes;

-At all Record Status events there is a possibility that archers may be required to undergo doping control tests and minors would require a chaperone to be present.
-A Team Manager would have other duties to perform and would not be available to act as chaperone in this circumstance.
+At all Record Status events, there is a possibility that archers may be required to undergo doping control tests and minors would require an event appointed chaperone to be present.
+A Team Manager would have other duties to perform and would not be available to devote duty of care to the team member undergoing tests.

 Where it is necessary for the Team to stay in hotel accommodation it would not be acceptable to allow a minor to share with an unrelated adult, again chaperones would be required.